-Quality Education (SDG4) is a laudable goal but I have struggled for years to find a strong case for company funding of community requests for assistance with education-related activities and projects.
-I have never bought into the oft-stated rationale for spending time and money on the early education of future generations of potential employees.
-It just doesn’t stack up for most projects with their relatively short development and operating cycles.
-The exception might be where the majors (Rio and BHP come to mind) with their 30 to 50-year operating windows have a much stronger argument for inter-generational impact.
-Also, smaller projects often don’t have the long lead-time in which to invest in bringing 18 to 25 year-olds up to job-ready status.
+Quality Education (SDG4) is a laudable goal, but it can be hard to make a strong case for company funding of community requests for assistance with education-related activities and projects.
+The often-stated rationale for companies spending time and money on the early education of future generations of potential employees doesn’t make sense for most projects with a relatively short development and operating cycles (<10 year).
+The exception might be the major players (Rio Tinto and BHP come to mind) with their 30 to 50-year operating windows which have a much stronger argument for making an inter-generational impact.
+Also, smaller projects often don’t have the long lead-time in which to invest in bringing 18- to 25-year-olds up to job-ready status.
 Either that, or they use the excuse that “we don’t even know if we will go ahead so we can’t do anything that might raise expectations about jobs”.
-But that’s a subject for another day.

 Where I have landed for now is being more open to requests that assist with Science, Technology, Engineering, (Arts), Mathematics (STE(A)M) education.
 The reason for focussing on STE(A)M rather than the much bigger, generic education bucket is that the relative size of the drop-in-the-bucket will be larger and more visible.
 I think STE(A)M increases the overlap with business interests and capabilities for companies that see themselves as technology adopters making connection and justification easier.
 From the viewpoint of enhancing reputation it is a safe option (in that it is widely adopted, provides the opportunity to gain essential life skills and is easy to scale-up or down) and contributes as a local solution for a global issue.
 There is also the opportunity to pressure tech suppliers and contractors to partner/contribute.
 From the perspective of development outcomes STE(A)M education links to SDGs 1, 2, 4, 8, 10 and 17 and is an opportunity to learn for the joy of learning and build the capacity to work / earn.
 As a risk mitigation it provides the opportunity for youth participation and anything that gets youth active and engaged is a good result in itself.